 The drones aren’t allowed to hover over anyone in your workplace not directly involved with the inspection and can’t fly more than 100 miles per hour.
 Typically, the inspection teams will assess the workspace for potential flight hazards and propose a flight path, while communicating with local law enforcement if needed.

 Berg Compliance Solutions is already working with Texas companies to ensure they pass all OSHA inspections, drones or no drones.
-Berg handles both OSHA and environmental compliance, so that no matter what type of inspection you face, you’ll be covered.
+Berg handles both OSHA compliance and environmental compliance, so that no matter what type of inspection you face, you’ll be covered.